cambridge-ceu/csd3/usage.md

 make
 make install
 cd -
+configure
 cd bin
 rsync -aP rsync://hgdownload.soe.ucsc.edu/genome/admin/exe/linux.x86_64/ ./
 cd -
-configure
 ```
 The command `configure` creates files at config/ which can be changed maunaually.
-The is also
+There is also
-[documentation](http://genetics.bwh.harvard.edu/pph2/dokuwiki/_media/hg0720.pdf).
-The last line obtains
+[user's guide](http://genetics.bwh.harvard.edu/pph2/dokuwiki/_media/hg0720.pdf).
+The line `rsync` obtains
 programs such as `twoBitToFa` as required by the example below.

 BLAST and nrdb can be set up as follows,